bbauska/Anti-Project-2025/README.md

 federal government—as well as considering whether many of these programs should exist within the federal government.”
 [Department of Commerce, Project 2025, accessed 6/24/24]</p>

-Project 2025: “Re-establish and expand suspended in-person pandemic-related verifications, particularly regarding the People’s Republic of China.
+<p>Project 2025: “Re-establish and expand suspended in-person pandemic-related verifications,
+particularly regarding the People’s Republic of China.
 Ensure that verifications are rigorous.”
 [Department of Commerce, Project 2025, accessed 6/24/24]</p>

-Project 2025: “Implement advanced analytics and artificial intelligence to identify opportunities for self-initiation, detect circumvention, and prevent bad actors from gaming the system.”
+<p>Project 2025: “Implement advanced analytics and artificial intelligence to identify opportunities for
+self-initiation, detect circumvention, and prevent bad actors from gaming the system.”
 [Department of Commerce, Project 2025, accessed 6/24/24]</p>

-Project 2025: “Ensure senior policy and decision-making positions are always held by political appointees.”
+<p>Project 2025: “Ensure senior policy and decision-making positions are always held by political
+appointees.”
 [Department of Commerce, Project 2025, accessed 6/24/24]</p>

-Project 2025: “Revive the China-specific non-market economy unit.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+<p>Project 2025: “Revive the China-specific non-market economy unit.”
+[Department of Commerce,
+Project 2025, accessed 6/24/24]</p>

-Project 2025: Top Market Reports could be replaced by industry competitiveness assessments in critical sectors of the economy.
+<p>Project 2025: Top Market Reports could be replaced by industry competitiveness assessments in
+critical sectors of the economy.
 “However, outside of these functions, implementation of I&A’s mission as an intellectual engine for U.S. trade and investment policy can often lack energy and focus.
 For instance, the Top Market Reports that represent a large volume of I&A work do not serve a specific strategic function and could be better replaced by industry competitiveness assessments in critical sectors of the economy.”
 [Department of Commerce, Project 2025, accessed 6/24/24]</p>

-Project 2025: Industry and Analysis should permanently be restructured to perform supply chain analysis, identifying potential vulnerabilities.
+<p>Project 2025: Industry and Analysis should permanently be restructured to perform supply chain
+analysis, identifying potential vulnerabilities.
 “Going forward, I&A should be permanently restructured to perform supply-chain analysis on an ongoing basis for the U.S. government, identifying potential vulnerabilities like those exposed by the pandemic and resulting shortages in everything from semiconductors to baby formula.”
 [Department of Commerce, Project 2025, accessed 6/24/24]</p>

-Project 2025 called for “strategic decoupling from China, critical supply chains, and emerging technologies to name a few.
+<p>Project 2025 called for “strategic decoupling from China, critical supply chains, and emerging
+technologies to name a few.
 “Furthermore, permanent standing teams should be established and staffed by properly aligned political appointees and trusted career staff to analyze and spur action on the following priority policy issues: l Strategic decoupling from China; l Defense industrial base strength; l